Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 I wish to speak about how the absence of a physical police presence affects communities.
 Although we are far from unique in having this issue, the rise in antisocial behaviour that we experienced in Richmond and Kingston over the summer has made residents extremely anxious about their safety.
 Public drunkenness is extremely intimidating for everybody, but especially for lone females and the elderly.
 It is frightening to imagine that there is nobody to protect someone confronted by an unpredictable and aggressive individual.
-The same is true for drug dealing and drug taking.
+The same is true of drug dealing and drug taking.
 It takes only one incident to make people feel afraid of walking in their own streets and neighbourhoods, and that can have an incredibly repressive effect on people’s lives.

 For young people, the threat of being mugged in our boroughs is real.
 I applaud some of the community initiatives that have sprung up to help young people protect themselves and their belongings, especially the excellent Mothers Against Muggings initiative in my constituency.
 Young people should not be made to feel they are responsible if they become victims of a crime, and neither should they have to curb their educational, sporting or social activities because of a fear of going out.
 A police presence, or at least the knowledge that the police are nearby, can go a long way towards helping people go about their lives with confidence.
-We can also deter crimes from being committed.
+We can also deter people from crimes committeding.
 That is not just better for those who avoid becoming victims of crime, with all the mental and physical anguish that results from that; it is good for those who are deterred from committing an act that may burden them with a criminal record.

 These are anxious times everywhere, and it is not surprising that people are more concerned than usual about their safety, or that police should have had more demands on their time than before the pandemic.
 However, the feeling that the community is not being well served by the police has, in parts of my constituency, reached a point at which some residents are canvassing support for a privately funded police force to patrol specific areas.
 I wish to state publicly and clearly that I am completely opposed to any such initiative.
 Everybody has the right to safety and justice, regardless of their background or income, and it should not be reserved specifically for those who can pay for it.
 I am deeply concerned about the implications of the interests of customers of a private police force being enforced against those who have not paid for it.
 Will the Minister join me in opposing such initiatives, and reinforce the Government’s commitment to provide sufficient resources to maintain the safety of our streets?

-If people do not live in fear of going out into their communities, they are more likely to engage with people of different backgrounds, to provide support to their neighbours, to shop in local shops, and to contribute to a safer, friendlier neighbourhood that is the best possible deterrent to crime and antisocial behaviour.
+If people do not live in fear of going out into their communities, they are more likely to engage with people from different backgrounds, to provide support to their neighbours, to shop in local shops, and to contribute to a safer, friendlier neighbourhood that is the best possible deterrent to crime and antisocial behaviour.
 Will the Government make a commitment to neighbourhood policing as the best way of building strong communities that prevent crime and support all their residents?
 Will they review policing demand profiles in response to the pandemic, and—above all—will they ensure that policing authorities across the country, and especially in London and the four boroughs of the south-west, have the resources they need to police effectively everywhere?

 I thank my hon.
-Friend the Member for Richmond Park (Sarah Olney) for bringing forward this important debate and for allowing me to make a speech so that I did not have to intervene on her constantly, and I thank the Minister, too, for allowing me time.
-Let me add my thanks to the local police, who are fantastic and try their best, and send my best wishes to Sally Benatar and welcome to Lis Chapple.
+Friend the Member for Richmond Park (Sarah Olney) for initiating this important debate and for allowing me to make a speech so that I did not have to intervene on her constantly, and I thank the Minister, too, for allowing me time.
+Let me add my thanks to the local police, who are fantastic and try their best, and send my best wishes to Sally Benatar and welcome Lis Chapple.